surveyjs/survey-library/docs/LibraryOverview.md

 Use the [survey.requiredText](https://surveyjs.io/Documentation/Library/?id=surveymodel#requiredText) property to change the required symbol.
 SurveyJS uses the asterisk (`*`) symbol by default.
 You can change it to another text or make it empty.

-By default question required mark renders at the end of question title: `2.
-What is your Name? *`.
-You can use [survey.questionTitlePattern](https://surveyjs.io/Documentation/Library/?id=surveymodel#questionTitlePattern) to show it at the beginning, set this property to: `requireNumTitle`, or before title: `numRequireTitle` or remove requried text completely from question title to set the property to: `numTitle`.

 > **Example**
 >
 > [Process Text](https://surveyjs.io/Examples/Library/?id=survey-processtext)